Best Ayurvedic Teas for Wellness

 • Cautions: Avoid during pregnancy; start with a small dose.

-Warming Ayurvedic Teas for Circulation
+Warming Herbal Teas for Circulation

 Cinnamon Tea (Dalchini Chai) 🤎